somsos/daj/01_documentation/user-guides/02_hot_to_start_it.md

-# Requirements

-Here will see how to setup previos things to be able to run the project.
+# How to start the project

 ## Database